-Hopefully, you’re stocked up on travel rewards points, because 2020 is shaping up to be a big year for travel.
-It’s not all about rewards points, however — many membership programs are available to optimize your travel experience beyond free flights and hotel rooms.
-Consider these five programs to make 2020 your best year of adventure yet.
+Hopefully, you’re stocked up on travel rewards points, because 2022 is shaping up to be a big year for travel.
+It’s not all about rewards points, however — a travel membership plan can optimize your travel experience beyond free flights and hotel rooms.
+Consider a travel membership plan to make 2022 your best year of adventure yet.

 Who it’s for: People wanting a bit of peace and quiet at the airport